Keyword Clustering: What It Is & How to Use It in SEO

 Why is keyword clustering important?

-• Building topical and domain authority
+• Builds topical and domain authority by covering related subjects in depth

-How is Keyword Clustering Used?
+How to Use Keyword Clustering in SEO?

 Keyword clustering is nothing but the process of analyzing a long list of keywords and identifying the main topics they represent.
 In the next step, these keywords are organized into categories or clusters.
 Businesses can perform clustering manually or with the help of software tools.
 These tools use algorithms to understand keyword patterns and relationships.